 3.)
 Domus Romane

 With some interactive installations that use computer wizardry to tell the story of ancient Rome, it’s up there as one of the top places to visit in Rome if you’re interested in Roman history.
 As well as the exhibits, you can opt into the daily tours here and get a more in-depth look at its history.

 4.)
 Borghese Gallery

-Often touted as one of the best collections of art in the entire world, the Borghese Gallery has all the classics that you would expect, including some gorgeous works by Caravaggio.
-As with a lot of important sights in the city, you’ll probably find it best to book in advance to avoid disappointment.
+Often touted as one of the best collections of art in the entire world, the Borghese Gallery has all the classics that you would expect in Rome.
+It’s one of the best art collections and top places to visit in Rome, which includes so works by Caravaggio.

 5.)
 Baths of Caracalla

 Oh, also, you can even visit the tunnels under the baths that heated the water running to the baths.
-In the summer months, the baths also play hosts to several outdoors events so perhaps a nice way to visit is to actually attend one of the events here in summer!
+In the summer months, the baths also play hosts to several outdoors events so perhaps a nice way to visit is to actually attend one of the events here in summer.

 6.)
 Capitoline Museums

 Dedicated to contemporary art and housed in a cutting edge building that is a work of art in itself, this makes for the perfect contrast to older pieces of art that Rome is so well-known for.

 8.)
 Roman Forum and Palatine

 The Roman Forum is the place where former emperors would have lived in the days of old, and you will find the majestic ruins of their palaces here.

 9.)
 Crypta Balbi

 10.)
-Vatican Museums
+Vatican Museum

 11.)
 Museum and Crypt of the Capuchins

-A rather macabre visit, the Crypt of the Capuchins is the final resting place of former monks whose bones have been arranged around the crypt.
+A rather macabre visit, I know, the Crypt of the Capuchins is the final resting place of former monks whose bones have been arranged around the crypt.